The Rise of ChatGPT Agent: How AI Co-Workers Are Transforming Modern Business

 50% faster time-to-hire

-2. E-commerce: AI-Led Customer Retention
+E-Commerce Brand: AI-Led Customer Retention

-Problem: High churn in subscription orders
+Challenge: High churn in subscription customers.

 Impact:

-18% increase in customer retention
+18% higher retention

-35% improvement in email conversion rates
+35% boost in email conversions

-3. Enterprise SaaS: Financial Forecasting Assistant
+Enterprise SaaS: AI Forecasting Assistant

 Company: FinPro Tools